FOSSRIT/sweetermail/README.md

 - sudo python setup.py install
 - run the emulator! (sugar-emulator -F for windowed mode)
 - see how shitty it looks!

+TODO:
+The chain to read mail
+sweetmail->read->pop->bgsrt
+'''python
+read._sendreceive_cb
+'''
+needs to call the appropriate function to fetch mail I'm not sure which one(s) it needs to call.